 Also in the park is a popular disc golf course.
 Be careful on the drive up into the park, it can be a little dicy, especially if there has been rainy weather.
 We’ve had hits and misses with the weather.
 Sometimes clouds roll in and block the views, but when it’s clear it’s absolutely amazing!
 Keep and eye on the local weather forecast to up your chances of getting the best views!
 For you adventure seeking couples, if you want to try paragliding, get in touch with Proflyght Paragliding!
 Click here for more info and camping updates for Polipoli.

-Conveniently located about half-way to Hana, camp Keanae is great if you want to split up your drive out to East Maui.
-“Van Camping” is available at Camp Keanae for $30/night per adult and $15/night per kid aged 6-17 Reservations are required and can be made online.
-The beautiful views from the cliffs in Keanae are absolutely breathtaking, and what really make this spot special and ideal for Jeep camping.
+Conveniently located about half-way to Hana, Ke’anea Uka (formerly camp Keanae) is great if you want to split up your drive out to East Maui.
+Camper Van Booking (formerly “Van Camping”) is available at Ke’anea Uka for $116/night plus $15/night for each additional guest, up to 4 total people.
+Reservations are required and can be made by filling out the Online Booking Request Form on their website.
+As of May 2023, the online booking system is not yet finalized, so we recommend filling out the form to ensure your request is seen.
+The beautiful views from the cliffs in Ke’anae are absolutely breathtaking, and what really make this spot special and ideal for Jeep camping.
 There is a nearby pool and waterfall that makes for a great spot to take a refreshing dip!
 There aren’t any stores or anything nearby, so make sure you bring everything you need for your stay here!

 Papalaua Wayside Park